datarockets/career/jobs/mobile-developer.md

 ## How a good candidate looks

-- You have solid experience in anything we use - Kotlin, Swift or React Native
+- You have solid experience either in Android or iOS
-- You want to work with React Native, even if you have not much experience with it
+- You wish to work with React Native, even if you have not much experience in it
-- ***(? tech stuff- like more details about frameworks and technologies we would like to see in background ?)***
+- ***(? tech stuff- like more details about frameworks and technologies we would like to see in background - 2-3 points ?)***
 - Your English skills allow you to feel comfortable communicating in it (verbally and written) the whole working day
 - You know how important it is to communicate with the team and inform others about what you are doing, so you stick to open and frequent communication
 - Learning process is an important part of your professional activities
 - Teamwork is not an abstract word for you, but a set of principles and agreements you follow
-- You value the quality of the code
+- You value high-quality maintainable code

 ## What you'll definitely need to work with us

-- Interest to work with our stack
+- Experience in writing native mobile apps for Android or iOS
-- ***(? tech strictly needed stuff?)***
+- Experience in working with React Native or the desire to learn it
 - English knowledge to communicate with colleagues & clients
 - Communication skills to collaborate remotely
 - Independence and initiative - we won't control how you work, but we expect the work to be done